-- 21.20.
-The Consultative Group consists of: - (i) Patent Offices from which the International Bureau receives a notification under paragraph 10 or 12; - (ii)any other Patent Offices that notify the International Bureau that they wish to participate in the Group; - (iii) (ii) as observers, any other Offices and interested organizations invited to meetings of the Working Group that notify the International Bureau that they wish to participate in the Consultative Group. - 22.21.
+- 20. The Consultative Group consists of: - (i) Offices from which the International Bureau receives a notification under paragraph 10 or 12; - (ii) as observers, any other Offices and interested organizations invited to meetings of the Working Group that notify the International Bureau that they wish to participate in the Consultative Group. - 21.
 The proceedings of the Consultative Group take place primarily through correspondence and an electronic forum on WIPO's website.